UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Introduction & definition of a *DataCrate*

+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in RFC 2119.

 This document specifies a method, known as *DataCrate*, of organizing file-based data and digital repository data with associated metadata in both human and machine readable formats, based on the [schema.org] [linked data] vocabulary, for